PagerDuty/developer-docs/docs/app-integration-development/12-App-OAuth-Token.md

 ## About App OAuth Tokens

-To act on a PagerDuty Account as a PagerDuty App, you must obtain an app access token for that account.
+To act on a PagerDuty Account as a PagerDuty App, you must obtain an app token for that account.
 A token is only issued if the application has been previously granted access to that account.
 Applications are implictly granted access to the account that created it.

 Before proceeding you should [register a PagerDuty App](03-Register-an-App.md) with Scoped OAuth functionality to obtain the `client_id`, `client_secret`, and scopes.

 ## Obtaining an Access Token

-A scoped app access token is obtained by making an OAuth 2.0 client credentials request.
+A scoped app token is obtained by making an OAuth 2.0 client credentials request.

 Send a `POST` request to `https://identity.pagerduty.com/oauth/token` with a `Content-Type` of `application/x-www-form-urlencoded` and the following form parameters: